waheedbrown/serverless/README.md

 1. Login to your GCP environment
 2. Open Cloud Shell terminal
 3. Clone this repo into your Cloud Shell terminal
+4. Change the PROJECT_ID variable so that your own GCP project ID is assigned
-4. Execute the gcloud_script.sh shell script
+5. Execute the gcloud_script.sh shell script
-5. Check that your Pub/Sub topic and Cloud Function were created correctly
+6. Check that your Pub/Sub topic and Cloud Function were created correctly

 # Usage
 1. Create one or more VMs and several static IP addresses in GCP